amida-tech/recruitment-registry/api/docs/api.md

 };
 ```

-Survey `meta` property is stored as a JSON object and subproperties are not validated and fullu client specific.  this property is not used in any business logic elsewhere.
+Survey `meta` property is stored as a JSON object and subproperties are not validated and fully client specific.
+This property is not used in any business logic elsewhere.

 Surveys are created using `/surveys` resource